-Enlist the help of friendly visitors
+Enlist the Help of Friendly Visitors

-This, too, is being done not nearly extensively enough.
+This, too, is being done but not nearly extensively enough.
 Whole programs should be developed around key persons and followed up in their own communities so they explain their impressions as widely as possible.

-A person, or group of people, within the

-Communications Unit should be charged with contacting and gaining the support of influential Americans in different fields of activity.
-Individuals to be contacted might include labor leaders, university presidents, a businessmen, scientists, artists, farmers, students, spokesmen for Blacks.
+A person, or group of people, within the Communications Unit should be charged with contacting and gaining the support of influential Americans in different fields of activity.
+Individuals to be contacted might include labor leaders, university president, businessmen, scientists, artists, farmers, students, spokesmen for blacks.
 For greater credibility, mostly non-Jews should be included.

 Many of the outstanding Americans who have visited Israel and become good friends are well known.
-To name a few -- Father Theodore He sburgh, president of the University of Notre Dame; Clark Kerr, chairman of the Carnegie Council on Policy Studies at Berkeley, Calif.; Archbishop Fulton J. Sheen; Rev. James Morton, dean of the Cathedral of St. John the Divine in New York; from evangelicals, Johnnie Cash; ethnic influentials, Geno Baroni, assistant secretary of Housing and

-Urban Development, Joseph Alioto, former major of San Francisco, Vernon E. Jordan, Jr., executive director of the National Urban League, Vilma Martinnez, president of the Mexican-American Legal Defense Fund; business, Thomas M. Macioce, Allied Stores, Inc.; literature, James Michener; foreign policy, Admiral Elmo Zumwalt; labor, George Meany.
+To name a few -- Father Theodore Hesburgh, President of the University of Notre Dame; Clark Kerr, chairman of the Carnegie Council on Policy Studies at Berkeley, California, Archbishop Fulton J. Sheen; Rev. James Morton, dean of the Cathedral of St. John the Divine in New York, from evangelicals, Johnny Cash; ethnic influentials, Geno Baroni, Assistant Secretary of Housing and Urban Development, Joseph Alioto, former mayor of San Francisco, Vernon E. Jordan, Jr. executive director of the National Urban League, Vilma Martinnez, president of the Mexican-American Legal Defense Fund; business, Thomas M. Macioce, Allied Stores, Inc.; literature, James Michener; foreign policy, Admiral Elmo Zumwalt; labor, George Meany.

-Too often prominent visitors to Israel return to American and speak only to Jewish organizations, "converting the converted."
+Too often prominent visitors to Israel return to America and speak only to Jewish organizations, "converting the converted."